westerveltco/django-email-relay/README.md

 | Relay Service | Yes ✅       |
 | Django App    | Yes ✅       |

 The database alias to use for the email relay database.
 This must match the database alias used in your `DATABASES` setting.
 A default is provided at `email_relay.conf.EMAIL_RELAY_DATABASE_ALIAS`.

 You should only need to set this if you are using a different database alias.
+If you do configure this setting, keep in mind the alias should be consistent across the relay service and all distributed Django apps that are using the same email relay database.

 #### `EMAIL_MAX_BATCH`